Ben Wattenberg: Writing

-After the defeat of Senator George McGovern in 1972, Wattenberg helped found the Coalition for a Democratic Majority which focused on pocketbook issues and centrist themes to move the party back to the center.
-In 1978, he was sponsored by the American Enterprise Institute (AEI) in Washington, D.C. to publish the magazine Public Opinion.
-His 1984 book, The Good News Is the Bad News Is Wrong, suggested that the United States wasn't as troubled as the media and liberals proclaimed, despite economic and social upheaval.
+In 1978, Wattenberg was sponsored by the American Enterprise Institute (AEI) in Washington, D.C., to publish the magazine Public Opinion.
+His 1984 book, The Good News Is the Bad News Is Wrong, suggested that the United States was not as troubled as the media and liberals proclaimed, despite economic and social upheaval.
+Wattenberg's 1987 book, The Birth Dearth, was cited in a contemporary review as a "fascinating and frightening book" with the reviewer noting that the book has "humorous passages, but that "[t]he only trouble is that this humor is sometimes unintentional."
+The book was cited by anti-racism activist Jane Elliott as a suggested book for learning about the problems of racism.
+In an interview, Elliott stated the central tenet of the book as "[t]he main problem confronting the United States these days is that there aren’t enough white babies being born" and that "[h]e says if we don’t change this and change it rapidly, white people will lose their numerical majority in this country and this will no longer be a white man’s land"; in another interview in 2022, Fern Schumer Chapman, who reviewed the book when first released, later called it "outrageous", that Wattenberg "worried that America would no longer be characterized as a nation that is predominately of white European extraction", and stated that "[l]ooking back, I believe he launched the white nationalist movement."
+Later liberal and progressive writers have also attributed the book's focus on white population as part of a larger belief in white supremacy, and of a larger "white extinction anxiety" to justify anti-abortion legislation.

 In 1995, his book Values Matter Most drew the attention of President Bill Clinton which examined how centralist themes of the Republican party had helped win congressional victories of 1994.
-The publication also expressed concern at the waning of American values both abroad and at home but felt that the government could help cure the "culture of irresponsibility."
-In 1996, Henry Louis Gates, Jr., referred to the book as "the book that prompted Clinton’s infamous midnight-of-the-soul telephone call to the author."
+The publication also expressed concern at the waning of American values both abroad and at home but felt that the government could help cure the "culture of irresponsibility".
+In 1996, Henry Louis Gates Jr., referred to the book as "the book that prompted Clinton’s infamous midnight-of-the-soul telephone call to the author."
 As a senior fellow at AEI, he wrote The First Measured Century in 2001 with Theodore Caplow and Louis Hicks.
 His published works helped popularize the term "psephology", the study of elections.
 He is credited with the introduction of the term “social issues” to the political lexicon.